 This is what my three sons– Arthur, Alexander, and Lancelot– and I have in common.
 Thus, it did not surprise me when they all said “Yes” once I suggested to eat our dinner in Mama Lou’s Italian Kitchen at BF International, Las Piñas City last June 23.
 Their echoing response was music to my ears after a little energy-sapping first teaching day in the College of Arts and Sciences.

 Our unanimous decision after leaving the house of my brother in Classic Homes, where my boys spent their whole afternoon while I finished my last two classes in San Beda, likewise ended our five-year curiosity about this Italian diner which we have been passing by every time we go to BF Homes, Parañaque City.
 My son Alexander obviously appeared to be very delighted that Tuesday night since he was the one who aired his desire to really have a taste of authentic Italian cuisine.
-I think my own recipe of spaghetti, carbonara, and pesto have not met his standard.
+I think my own recipes of spaghetti, carbonara, and pesto have not met his standard.
 Huhuhuhu…

 That night transformed the Royal Gineses into Don Vito Corleone’s Sicilian family as our palates were instantly pleased with the Italian dishes.